3R Waste

 ※ When discharging experiment waste liquids, check the pH using test paper.

-※ When storing the experimental liquid waste, it should be stored in a white two-lipped polyethylene container of either 10L or 20L designated for each type.
+※ When storing the experimental liquid waste, use white two-lipped 10 L or 20 L polyethylene containers for each type.

 Does it contain hazardous substances?

-"MSDS stands for "Material Safety Data Sheet"
+"MSDS" stands for "Material Safety Data Sheet".

-Method of storing experiment waste liquids
+Method for storing experiment waste liquids

 Note: Experiment waste liquids containing PCBs, dioxins, explosives, narcotics, radioactive substances, and infectious laboratory wastewater cannot be collected.